strongdan/blog/_drafts/2017-12-01-Basic-BASH.md

 **`Ctrl + l`** or `clear` Clear the screen

 ### Searching
+There are a ton of handy ways to search using the command line

 **`find`** Find a file `find . –name "*.txt" –mtime 5`